 Climate change loss and damage, Disaster risk reduction, Socio-ecological systems

-Guy Jackson is a human geographer currently working on the project Recasting the Disproportionate Impacts of Climate Change Extremes at LUCSUS.
-In this project he is exploring climate change loss and damage in collaboration with Indigenous peoples in Australia and the Pacific.
-Internationally contentious issues such as liability, responsibility, and compensation will be critically examined.
+Guy Jackson is a human geographer exploring the drivers of vulnerability in socio-ecological systems.
+His PhD, completed at The University of Queensland, identified the influence of emergency food aid on the causal disaster vulnerability of Indigenous food systems.
+Guy is currently working on the project Recasting the Disproportionate Impacts of Climate Change Extremes at LUCSUS.
+In this project he is exploring climate change loss and damage in Northern Australia.
+He is also working on theoretical and conceptual development of experiences of loss and the (re)production of vulnerability at different spatial and temporal scales.
 This research seeks to further our understanding of loss and damage, both empirically and theoretically, by using an intersectional lens and transdisciplinary approaches.

 Displaying of publications.
 Sorted by year, then title.

 Guy Jackson received his PhD in Human Geography from The University of Queensland.
 He is interested in critically examining climate change loss and damage, and disaster risk reduction, and the (re)production of vulnerability in socio-ecological systems.